 They also train our staff how to spot potential fraud and report suspected incidents.

-You can find out more about King’s zero-tolerance approach and how we are working to fight fraud in our Countering fraud in the NHS leaflet.
+You can find out more about King’s zero-tolerance approach and how we are working to fight fraud in our This is not a valid docid leaflet.

 If you suspect fraud is occurring at King’s you can help us by reporting your suspicions confidentially to our LCFS or contacting the National Fraud and Corruption reporting line.